 Here are some of the most common injuries that are encountered after a rear-ended collision.

-Forceful, rapid back-and-forth neck movement akin to the cracking of a whip can happen when a driver slams into the back of your car.
-This forceful motion can injure bones in the spine, muscles, ligaments, nerves, and other neck tissues.
+One of the most common rear-end collision injuries, any forceful, rapid back-and-forth neck movement akin to the cracking of a whip can cause painful after-effects after a car accident.
+Whiplash injuries can affect bones in the spine, muscles, ligaments, nerves, and other neck tissues.

 Traumatic Brain Injury

-The Centers for Disease Control (CDC) defines a traumatic brain injury (TBI) as a disruption in the normal function of the brain caused by a blow, bump, or jolt to the head.
+The Centers for Disease Control (CDC) defines a traumatic brain injury (TBI) as a disruption in the brain’s normal function caused by a blow, bump, or jolt to the head.
 Vehicle-related collisions, including rear-end collisions, are a common cause of traumatic brain injuries.
-The symptoms of a traumatic brain injury may include headaches, loss of consciousness, problems with speech, sensitivity to light or sound, memory or concentration problems, repeated vomiting or nausea, slurred speech, and coma.
+If you or someone you love is affected by TBI after a rear-end collision, you will need a car accidents lawyer to ensure that you get the compensation you need.

 Even a rear-end accident at a low speed can cause severe back injuries.
-An accident causes impact, which may result in the compression of the spine or discs in the lower spinal column.
-These discs act as shock absorbers, and ligaments hold the spine together.
-A rear-end collision can cause these discs to fall out of position or tear open, and the victim of the collision may experience painful pressure against the spinal cord.
-These spinal injuries can lead to surgeries, rehabilitation, and other medical expenses.
+An accident causes impact, which may result in the compression of the spine or spinal discs.
+These discs act as shock absorbers, and a rear-end collision can cause these discs to fall out of position or tear open.
+These back injuries from rear-end collisions can lead to surgeries, rehabilitation, and other medical expenses.